zopsicle/snowflake/snowflake-manual/design-principles.rst

 Snowflake does not attach special meanings to the contents of source files.
 It can invoke any tool that can be run as a batch command.
-The user can configure how Snowflake invokes those tools using a DSL.
+The user can configure how Snowflake invokes those tools, by generating an action graph using a tool of choice (typically a general-purpose scripting language).

 Cache keys are complete